vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

     }
 ```

-Running these tests shows our output to be similar to before but with differnt ID's.
+Running these tests shows our output to be similar to before but with different ID's.

 ```txt
 DEBUG [EDDIEVALIANT,,] 65632 --- [actor-tcp-nio-2] o.s.c.s.i.r.TracingRequesterRSocketProxy : Extracted result from context or thread local RealSpan(48291c184ddfb160/59252278c0be24d4)